apache/druid/docs/next-release-notes.md

 - [Ingestion](https://druid.apache.org/docs/latest/ingestion/index.html)
 - [SQL-based ingestion](https://druid.apache.org/docs/latest/multi-stage-query/index.html)

+### Deploying Druid

+The new `start-druid` script greatly simplifies deploying any combination of Druid services on a single-server.
+It comes pre-packaged with the required configs and can be used to launch a fully functional Druid cluster simply by invoking `./start-druid`.
+For the experienced Druids, it also gives you complete control over the runtime properties and JVM arguments to have a cluster that exactly fits your needs.

+The `start-druid` script deprecates the existing profiles such as `start-micro-quickstart` and `start-nano-quickstart`.
+These profiles may be removed in future releases.
+For more information, see [Single server deployment](https://druid.apache.org/docs/latest/operations/single-server.html).

 ### String dictionary compression (experimental)

 > Any segment written using string dictionary compression is not readable by older versions of Druid.